IlliaPonomarov/tech-task/README.md

 );
 ```

-#### How Can we associate the fingerprint file with the column from fingerprint table?
-- We can use the user ID to associate the fingerprint file with the user.
-For example , We can use the user ID as a foreign key in the files_minio table to link the fingerprint file with the user who uploaded the file.
-- If User have relation to the fingerprint column from fingerprint table, we can use the user ID as a foreign key in the fingerprint table to link the fingerprint file with the user who uploaded the file.
-- To get associated fingerprint files for a user, we can query the files_minio table using the user ID to retrieve the fingerprint files uploaded by the user.
-- We can put link to the fingerprint table in the files_minio table to associate the fingerprint file with the user who uploaded the file.

 ### Authorization and Authentication<br/>
 - We should secure the API with **JWT** to authenticate users and authorize access to the API endpoints.
 - We should separate the user roles and permissions to control access to the API endpoints and control responses based on the user role.